aio-libs/aiohttp/CHANGES/README.rst

 fragment files in pull requests as per `Towncrier philosophy`_.

-The idea is that when somebody makes a change, they must record the bits that would affect end-users only including information that would be useful to them.
+The idea is that when somebody makes a change, they must record the bits that would affect end-users, only including information that would be useful to them.
 Then, when the maintainers publish a new release, they'll automatically use these records to compose a change log for the respective version.
 It is important to